 I have been trying to explain to my 4 year old what Valentine’s Day is all about.
 I finally came up with “it’s a day that we get to tell everyone close to us how much we love them.”
 I want to make sure my daughter grows up knowing that Valentine’s Day doesn’t have to revolve around a boy.
 Our family decided to have a Valentine’s Day Love dinner this year.
 We are inviting all the people we love to have dinner with us.
 To make our Day of Love dinner special, I took our Mini Cakes

-from Christmas and revamped them into a Valentine’s Day Mini Cake.
+from Christmas and revamped them into a Valentine’s Day Mini Cakes.
 I think they are so striking and they taste good too.

-How to make a Valentine’s Day Mini Cake
+How to make a Valentine’s Day Mini Cakes

 - Cookie Sheet